nfriedly/Coin-Allocator/readme.md

 -------------

-1. To run your own copy, first download and install [Node.js](http://nodejs.org/), then install Coin Allocator with this command: npm install -g coin-allocator
+1. To run your own copy, first download and install [Node.js](http://nodejs.org/), then install Coin Allocator with this command:
+    `npm install -g coin-allocator`

 2. If you don't already have a Cryptsy account, please use this link* to sign up: https://www.cryptsy.com/users/register?refid=154285

-    Optional: If already signed up for Cryptsy but would still like to give me credit*, you may enter the following trade key in the "I was referred by" section of the [dashboard](https://www.cryptsy.com/users/dashboard): 93c94927ce29eebbb9f6aa6db5ca3fb6f164e97e
+    Optional: If already signed up for Cryptsy but would still like to give me credit*, you may enter the following trade key in the "I was referred by" section of the [dashboard](https://www.cryptsy.com/users/dashboard): `93c94927ce29eebbb9f6aa6db5ca3fb6f164e97e`

 3. [Turn on the API](https://www.cryptsy.com/users/settings) for your Cryptsy account and grab your public and private keys.

 4. Optional: Set your `CRYPTSY_PUBLIC_KEY` and `CRYPTSY_PRIVATE_KEY` environment variables to the appropriate values

-5. Run `coin-allocator` with your desired allocation for example, `coin-allocator --allocation.BTC 60 --allocation.LTC 40 --public-key a1b2c3... --private-key d1e2f3...` (Omit the keys if your already stored them in environment variables.)
+5. Run `coin-allocator` with your desired allocation.
+For example, this would give a 60/40 BTC/LTC split: `coin-allocator --allocation.BTC 60 --allocation.LTC 40 --public-key a1b2c3... --private-key d1e2f3...` (Omit the keys if your already stored them in environment variables.)

 That's it!
 It should read your account balances and the current market rates and suggest a set of trades to re-balance your account.
 You will then have to type 'yes' for it to execute the suggested trades.